 I used to take April Fool’s pretty seriously. but to do it well, it takes time, energy and the guts to take a risk.
-Which is why, again this year, Anil is right.
+Which is why, again this year, I have to agree with those that say that April Fools online kinda sucks.

 So this year, I thought I’d talk instead about the best April Fool’s joke I ever put together, one I never had the guts to pull off.